 That doesn’t mean the experiences were without their difficulties.
 My second year in Martinique I was plagued with boredom and isolation that resulted in minor relationship issues being dramatized into bigger ones.
 We had to break up.
 Martinique and me, that is.

-London has been fun and I already knew people living here besides Tom, but it still has its ups and downs.
+London has been fun and I already knew people living here besides my partner, but it still has its ups and downs.

 All of this made me wonder – what do other people have difficulty with when they move abroad and how do they cope?
 For me, it’s ennui.
 I get bored easily, mostly when I’m not challenged, and that can lead me to a dark place.